Aeroluna/LunaCoopMod/README.md

 - Changed Black Hole to original red model.

-Contradicting the previous change, Black Hole has been changed to red to keep it visually distinct from Vortex.
+Contrasting with the previous change, Black Hole has been changed to red to keep it visually distinct from Vortex.

 - Added Revelation to Oracle.
 - Buffed Revelation to additionally suppress detection.